About the artist:

 Monuments and sculptures by Neizvestny can be found in cities across the world including Rome, Geneva,

-plasticity.
-Although his preferred material is bronze, his larger, monumental installations are often executed in
+Although his preferred material is bronze, his larger, monumental installations are often executed in concrete.

-concrete.
-Most of his artworks are arranged in extensive cycles, the best known of which is "The Tree of Life", a
+Most of his artworks are arranged in extensive cycles, the best known of which is "The Tree of Life", a theme he

-following years, Neizvestny executed a number of spectacular monuments and significant sculptures, including
+During the following years, Neizvestny executed a number of spectacular monuments and significant sculptures,

 During the 1980s, Neizvestny was a visiting lecturer at the University of Oregon and at UC Berkeley.
 He also